oVirt/ovirt-site/source/howto/write-patches-for-dwh.html.md

 *   Have the Talend open Studio installed in the project version.
 *   Update the Jobs with the required changes.
+*   Close all open jobs.
 *   Build the Job from the "History ETL" job.

 ![](BuildJob.jpg "BuildJob.jpg")

+*   Open the zip file and copy the java files from:

+       ./HistoryETL/src/ovirt_engine_dwh

+To the git repository :

+       ./ovirt-dwh/etl_export/src/ovirt_engine_dwh

+*   If you changed the context - for example added a variable

+      copy the
+       ./ovirt-dwh/etl_export/ovirt_engine_dwh

+To the git repository:

+       ./ovirt-dwh/etl_export/ovirt_engine_dwh